Physical Therapy Treatments For Levator Ani Syndrome

 1. Viparita Karani Pose

-To begin, sit with your hips approximately 5 or 6 inches away from a wall.
+To begin, sit with your hips approximately five or six inches away from a wall.

-Next, lay down and slowly swing your legs up so they are pressed against the wall and your heels are towards the ceiling.
+Next, lay down and slowly swing your legs up so they’re pressed against the wall and your heels are towards the ceiling.

 Focus on your breathing and hold this position for 3 to 5 minutes.